Wake-on-LAN

 Standalone WoL utility

 You install a second app.
 You look up the host's MAC address from your router or System Settings.
-You copy it into the WoL app.
-You name the entry.
-You remember to open the WoL app first, send the packet, wait, then switch to your remote desktop app and connect.
-Two apps in your workflow, two places to lose the configuration, and the second app often has no idea whether its packet actually woke anything.
+You copy it in, name the entry, and remember to open the WoL app first, send the packet, wait, then switch to your remote desktop app and connect.
+Two apps in your workflow, two places to lose the configuration — and the WoL app often has no idea whether its packet actually woke anything.

 Remio